 - Current fuel reduction burns and other planned burns

 - Programs, publications and services available including community meetings

 - Emergency Relief Centre location details

 - Neighbourhood Safer Place location details

 - Recovery after a bushfire, including financial assistance essential water replacement and rehabilitation of assets and forest

 Monday to Friday, 8.00am - 6.00pm.
 Opening times are extended during significant bushfires.

 Recorded information on specific topics can be accessed 24 hours a day.

 You can also email VBIL on email@example.com

-Incident information is also available on the CFA website and DEPI website, or by listening to ABC radio or other emergency broadcasters.
+Incident information is also available on the Vic Emergency website or by listening to ABC radio or other emergency broadcasters.